-I moved to London in the summer of 2013.
-This great city is home to many great institutions and one of the most venerated here is the British Museum.
 The Museum is dedicated to human history and culture.
 Its permanent collection, numbering some 8 million works, is among the largest and most comprehensive in existence and originates from all continents, illustrating and documenting the story of human culture from its beginnings to the present.
-Punchline : Entry is Free. once can come and go as many time as one pleases.
-Anytime.
+Best Bit : Entry is Free.
+Once can come and go as many time as one pleases.
+This is going to be important later.

 The British Broadcasting Corporation (BBC) is a UK-based international public-service broadcaster headquartered at Broadcasting House in London, about 15 minutes of brisk walking away from the Museum .
 It is the world’s oldest national broadcasting organisation and the largest broadcaster in the world by number of employees, with about 23,000 staff.

-CBSE/Indian Schooling does a good job of conditioning its victims (students) to eventually hating History as a subject and it took me years to nullify this formidable pavlovian reflex.
+Indian Schooling does a good job of conditioning its victims (‘students) to eventually hating History as a subject and it took me years to nullify this pavlovian reflex.
 Now it is one of my favourite subjects to read about.
-But as many of you know, reading ABOUT a historical subject/object and seeing it brings forth very different responses and the latter, being more visceral, feels that much more impactful.
+But as many of you know, reading ABOUT a historical subject/object and seeing it brings forth very different responses and the latter, being more visceral, feels that much more impactful, memorable, view altering.
 Like looking at a postcard of a place and BEING in that place.

 Early on in 2014 I had this idea.
 I was going to visit the British Museum over the course of the full year and seek out all of these 100 objects at the museum, look at it, and while standing in front of the object, listen to the 15 odd minute podcast about that particular object.
-I calculated that the 25 odd hours of listening to the 100 episodes would need about 20 odd visits to the museum over 2014, seeing maybe 4 to 5 objects over the course of a visit.
-And why not do it!
-What a perfect way to learn about the HISTORY OF THE WORLD!
+I calculated that the 25 odd hours of listening to the 100 podcasts would need about 20 odd visits to the museum over 2014, seeing maybe 4 to 5 objects over the course of a visit.
+And why not do it!?!
+What a perfect way to make up for my poor education on this and really learn about the HISTORY OF THE WORLD!